 How to use a FIT Kit?

 The faecal immunochemical test involves placing small samples of toilet water or stool on a special card and mailing them in the reply paid envelope for analysis.
 The results are then sent back to you and your GP.

 It is recommended that you repeat a bowel cancer screening test every one to two years to improve your chances of early detection of bowel cancer.

 Who can use the bowel cancer screening program?

 We recommend that you check your eligibility for the free national screening first.
-If you are not eligible, members who have any level of extras cover can access a FIT Kit at no cost.
-Every person who is listed on the membership can request one FIT Kit every two years.
+If you are not eligible for the national program, members who hold any level of extras cover can claim one FIT kit per person every two years.

 How to order your FIT Kit